opnfv/vineperf/docs/testing/user/userguide/teststeps.rst

             ['settings', 'resetValue', 'WHITELIST_NICS'],

-        It is possible and more convenient to access any VSPERF configuration option directly via ``$NAME`` notation.
+        It is possible and more convenient to access any ViNePerf configuration option directly via ``$NAME`` notation.
 Option evaluation is done during runtime and vsperf will automatically translate it to the appropriate call of ``settings.getValue``.
         If the referred parameter does not exist, then vsperf will keep ``$NAME``